mpi-forum/mpi-forum.github.io/docs.md

 This side document defines the memory allocation kinds and their associated restrictors that users can use to query the support for different memory kinds provided by the MPI library.
-These definitions supplement those found in section 11.4.3 of the \mpiivdoti/ standard, which also explains their usage model.
+These definitions supplement those found in section 11.4.3 of the MPI 4.1 standard, which also explains their usage model.

 * [Version 1.0](sidedocs/mem-alloc10.pdf)